nikolayg/nikgrozev-website/_posts/2013-11-29-octave-gui-in-ubuntu-13-x-first-impressions.md

 title: Octave GUI in Ubuntu 13.x - First Impressions
 date: 2013-11-29 14:26:34.000000000 +11:00
 type: post
+excerpt:
+    GNU Octave is a powerful open source alternative to Matlab.
+    The latest version 3.7 of Octave introduces a new GUI front-end with an integrated debugger.
+    Octave 3.7 has not been officially released, but you can download the code, build and test it locally. ...
 published: true
 status: publish
 categories: